Settings

 Applies to: Fitting an RmaPlm model.

 Description: This setting specifies when the median polish estimator is used instead of the robust linear model estimator.
-The median polish is forced to be used if the number of arrays analyzed is (strictly) greater than 'nbrOfCells' and the number of cells in the probeset (unit group) is (strictly) greater than 'nbrOfCells'.
+The median polish is forced to be used if the number of arrays analyzed is (strictly) greater than nbrOfArrays and the number of cells in the probeset (unit group) is (strictly) greater than nbrOfCells.

 Motivation: When using robust linear model estimators (the default) for RmaPlm, the fitting time of a probeset will grow exponentially with the number of samples.
 It will also grow, but not as dramatically with the number of cells in the probeset.
 When the numbers samples is very large this will be too expensive.
 An alternative is then to use the median polish estimator instead, whose processing time is linear.